 This section contains news, events and recommendations that the FPH considers of interest to our visitors.

-In the wake of Hurricane María through our Island, the Puerto Rican Endowment for the Humanities (FPH) joined the recovery…
+Short film that presents the history of the Puerto Rican Endowment for the Humanities through the Puerto Rican poster.
+Posters…

 What are the humanities?